peidevs/OpenDataBookClub/_includes/content.md

 ## When

 We meet on the 4th week of the month (usually Tuesday).
-Our next meeting will be in late January 2016.
-Happy Holidays!
+Our next meeting will be [Tuesday, Jan 26, 2016](http://www.meetup.com/Open-Data-PEI/events/227801712/).

 {% comment %}
 Everyone welcome: the audience is *not* just software developers!
-Just [RSVP via MeetUp](http://bit.ly/20CxXG6) or send an email to peidevs@gmail.com
+Just [RSVP via MeetUp](http://www.meetup.com/Open-Data-PEI) or send an email to peidevs@gmail.com
 {% endcomment %}

 To reach us, please send an email to opendatapei@gmail.com .
 It is checked regularly but not necessarily every day.